Buyer’s guide for a backpack

 What is a ski backpack?

 Whatever the brand, a good backpack needs to meet certain conditions in order to be useful.
 First, it needs to be light.
 Lightweight is your best friend during a day in the mountain.
 A light backpack is more comfortable to carry and it will create less fatigue and less muscular pain.
 But a backpack also needs to be strong and durable.
 Conditions can get rough in the mountain and the last thing you want is to see your shoulder strap tear apart when you’re on the peak.
 The brands we select, from Dakine to Burton or Arva, are all trusted manufacturers and make durable and reliable gear.
 Finally, a good backpack must be functional and clearly manufacturers have improved a lot on that point lately.
 From smart carry systems allowing to attach your skis or board easily to ice pick or shovel holders, you can attach pretty much anything on a backpack.
 Some are also compliant with mountaineering equipment like carabiners, ropes and most are compatible with hydration systems or water pockets.
 There are also the new avalanche bags like the ABS ones designed to host an airbag system.
 Then you have to pick the volume of your bag depending on your needs.
 If you are a hardcore tourer, if you can spend days in the mountains sleeping in a refuge, then you want a big bag (30 to 35L) able to carry a lot like clothing, food, skins, etc. If you are more of an occasional skier doing day-long trips from time to time, opt for a smaller bag (less than 20L) to keep the weight as low as possible.
-If you don’t know where to start amongst all our brands, have a little look at the big names of the skiing world, you can’t be disappointed with specialists such as Deuter, KV+, Mammut, Ortovox, Dynafit, Evoc, BCA or even Black Diamond.
+If you don’t know where to start amongst all our brands, have a little look at the big names of the skiing world, you can’t be disappointed with specialists such as Deuter, Millet, The North Face, KV+, Mammut, Ortovox, Dynafit, Evoc, BCA or even Black Diamond.
 If you feel like it, you can add an little eco-friendly touch with brands such as Picture and Patagonia who make a point of only using organic, recycled & bio-sourced materials in the hope of creating a better tomorrow.
 If you just want the strongest package out there, check the Thule and finally, if you want to carry your board everywhere, the Nitro rucksacks will do nicely!